 What else to look for?
 Strict Liability.

-If such a law exists where you were injured, it’s quite possible the owner is “strictly liable” for your injuries if they violated the local rules meant to protect you.
+If such a law exists where you were injured, it’s entirely possible the owner is “strictly liable” for your injuries if they violated the local rules meant to protect you.
 So if you were injured by an unleashed dog, it’s something to think about.

 Look, dogs are great.
 But if you’ve been injured because an owner took insufficient steps to protect you, you should seek reasonable compensation for your injuries.
-If you have more questions about Virginia dog injury law, feel free to reach out to BenGlassLaw or call us at (703) 584-7277.